Mature Masculine

 The Chief's Vision

 The Chief is driven by a vision of what could be—a better world he feels called to create.
 This vision is not fantasy.
-It's a real possibility that happens through coordinated effort and principled action.
+It's a real possibility, built through coordinated effort and principled action.

 He knows his vision must be shared to be real.
-He learns to speak it in ways that inspire others to join him.
-By inviting participation, he turns solitary hope into collective force.
+He speaks it in ways that inspire others to join him.
+He turns solitary hope into collective force.

 The Chief's Challenges